ska-telescope/developer.skatelescope.org/src/tutorial/setup-minikube.rst

    .. code-block:: bash

-      curl localhost/ska-tango-operator/metrics
+      curl localhost:80/ska-tango-operator/metrics

 Metallb
 ~~~~~~~

-We can use the already deployed SKA Tango Operator and query its metric server:
+We can use the already deployed SKA Tango Operator and query its metric server, using the IP published by Metallb.
+Note that in the previous example, we've used the cluster ingress controller.
+Now we are talking directly to Metallb LoadBalancer instead:

    .. code-block:: bash